 Some people are born with high arches, while some develop them over time.
 If you're born with high arches, they probably run in your family.
 If you develop them later in life, you'll want to see your doctor as it could be a symptom of a neurological disorder.

 Foot pain as a result of high arches can occur because of extra stress on your metatarsals, resulting in your weight shifting to the ball of your foot.
-Other problems that people with high arches tend to have include corns and calluses, arch stiffness and inflexibility, and tight lower calf muscles.
+Other problems that people with high arches tend to have include:

 With high arches, underpronation or supination is common.
-This can put too much pressure on the joints and muscles of the foot, ankle and leg causing issues like Iliotibial band pain, knee pain, Achilles tendinitis, and plantar fasciitis.
+This can put too much pressure on the joints and muscles of the foot, ankle and leg causing issues like:

-For people with high arches, the best insoles will offer full support that relieve excessive pressure on the ball and heel of the foot.
-Insoles must fit will and be durable so that they keep their shape during use and over time.
+For people with high arches, it's especially important to find an insole that offers full support across the entire arch that relieves excessive pressure on the ball and heel of the foot.
+The arch of the insole should mimic the arch of your foot.
+Insoles must fit well and be durable so they keep their shape during use and over time.

-When your selecting insoles for high or extra high arches, look for:
+When you're selecting insoles for high or extra high arches, look for:

 If your wet test shows low arches, you'll need to determine the flexibility of your feet.
 This is easy to do.